 Documents in printed form can definitely add to the clutter in your home.
 This includes everything from newspapers to printed flyers, to paperwork from doctors.
 After you have read any printed material throw it away.

 There are some documents such as insurance paperwork or bank papers that you may want to keep in a printed format in your home.
 Find a secure location in your home and place all documents in this location for safe keeping.
-I recommend a fireproof document bag or fireproof safe.
-This will keep your documents safe from theft, fire, or water damage.

 Six: Go through all storage areas and toss items you no longer use